How SECURE 2.0 can help your employees save more for retirement

 For contributions made for plan years beginning after December 31, 2023

 Employers will be permitted (although not required) to make matching contributions under 401(k), 403(b), or governmental 457(b) plans, or Savings Incentive Match Plan for Employees (SIMPLE) IRAs with respect to qualified student loan payments.
-A qualified student loan payment is generally defined as any indebtedness incurred by the employee solely to pay qualified higher education expenses of the employee.
+A qualified student loan payment is generally defined as any indebtedness incurred by the employee solely to pay qualified higher education expenses of the employee, the employee's spouse, or the employee's dependent.
 The employer may rely on employee certification of qualified student loan repayments.
-To satisfy certain nondiscrimination testing requirements, the provision permits a plan to separately test the employees who receive matching contributions on student loan repayments.
+To satisfy certain nondiscrimination testing requirements, the provision permits a plan to separately test the employees who receive matching contributions on student loan repayments using one of the methods described in the Q&A, D-1 of IRS Notice 2024-63.

 Section 126—rollovers from 529 plans to Roth IRAs